corda/samples-kotlin/Solana/delivery-vs-payment/README.md

     Including this information allows the buyer to verify and approve the Corda transaction.

     The seller sends the transaction to the buyer to sign.
-    The buyer verifies that the `StockPaymentState` matches what was agreed and then signs the transaction.
+    The buyer verifies that the `StockPaymentState` matches what was agreed (for example TokenMint Decimals) and then signs the transaction.

     The buyer adds the Solana payment details (the seller’s destination account and the buyer-provided details) to the Notary instruction, and submits the Corda transaction for notarisation.